techmod/techmod/README.md

 My name is Mohammad Narmestani, and I am an IT Engineer from Tehran, Iran. 🇮🇷

 I am eager to learn new things.
 Passionate about tech and networks in general, I have a deep interest in everything related to the Artificial intelligence .
-The technologies I am mostly familiar with are Python, R and looking into JavaScript.
+The technologies I am mostly familiar with are Python, R and looking into ELK stack.

 I’m currently learning deep learning and machine learning.📖🌱